 Truth: I’ll start with a disclaimer.
 Grant funding is available to start-up non-profits in the form of seed money, support for capacity-building efforts, program development, among others.
-However, in my experience, the vast majority of funders prefer to award grants to organizations that have been in operation a minimum of one year.
+However, in my experience, the vast majority of funders prefer to award grants to organizations that have been in operation for a minimum of one year.
 In addition, funders often require audited financial statements.
 I recommend that you use that first year to position your non-profit for success:

 - Stay focused on your mission